-With evalink talos, you can trigger alarms on a specific time and/or day of the week automatically.
+With evalink talos, you can automatically trigger alarms at a specific time and day of the week.

 Start by creating a Schedule representing the guard's shift.
-Then, click on the bell icon (top-right corner in the tab “Schedule”) and configure the alarm codes that will be triggered the moment the Schedule becomes active or inactive.
+Then, click on the bell icon (top-right corner in the tab “Schedule”) and configure the alarm codes triggered when the Schedule becomes active or inactive.

 In the above image, the active alarm code is